block-hczhai/block2-preview/docs/source/user/keywords.rst

 twopdm / restart\_twopdm
     Two-particle density matrix calculation on the DMRG optimized MPS or reloaded MPS.

+threepdm / restart\_threepdm
+    Three-particle density matrix calculation on the DMRG optimized MPS or reloaded MPS.
+    Cannot be used together with ``conventional_npdm``.

+fourpdm / restart\_fourpdm
+    Four-particle density matrix calculation on the DMRG optimized MPS or reloaded MPS.
+    Cannot be used together with ``conventional_npdm``.

 tran\_onepdm / restart\_tran\_onepdm
     One-particle transition density matrix among a set of MPSs.

 tran\_twopdm / restart\_tran\_twopdm
     Two-particle transition density matrix among a set of MPSs.

+tran\_threepdm / restart\_tran\_threepdm
+    Three-particle transition density matrix among a set of MPSs.
+    Cannot be used together with ``conventional_npdm``.

+tran\_fourpdm / restart\_tran\_fourpdm
+    Four-particle transition density matrix among a set of MPSs.
+    Cannot be used together with ``conventional_npdm``.

 tran\_oh / restart\_tran\_oh
     Operator overlap between each pair in a set of MPSs.